INSTRUCTIONS

 We are pleased to announce that the winning composition will be premiered by Salt Lake Vocal Artists with Dr. Brady Allred, conductor, in 2027, with the work professionally recorded and filmed to share with additional conductors.
 Salt Lake Vocal Artists (SLVA) is one of the premier choral ensembles in the United States.
 Artistic Director of the Salt Lake Choral Artists organization since 2004 and conductor of the 45-voice ensemble, SLVA, Dr. Brady Allred has led award-winning choral ensembles at major festivals and competitions around the world.

-The duration of the piece should be approximately 5-7 minutes in length.
-Text for the work is up to you.
+Text for the proposed work is up to the composer.
 All intellectual property arrangements are the responsibility of the composer with financial arrangements, if any, to be borne by the composer.

 The winning entry will receive a $5,000 prize. $1,000 of that amount will be awarded upon the announcement of the prize.
 The winning composer will collaborate with Dr. Brady Allred throughout the composition process.
 The remainder of the prize will be received upon the delivery of the score, approved by Dr. Brady Allred, no later than December 1, 2026.